Skip to main content

 int cell_depth(cell c) asm "CDEPTH";

-Returns the depth of cell c.
-If c has no references, then return 0; otherwise, the returned value is one plus the maximum of depths of cells referred to from c.
-If c is a null instead of a cell, it returns zero.
+Returns the depth of the given cell c.
+If c has no references, the function returns 0.
+Otherwise, it returns 1 plus the maximum depth among all cells referenced by c.
+If c is null instead of a cell, the function returns 0.

 cell_null?